nwcol/ancient_introgression_paper/README.md

-The repository for a project to study ancient human demographic history using the two-locus genetic statistic `D+`.
+This repository holds materials for my research of ancient human demographic history using the LD statistic `D+`.